2022 Jeanneau NC 37

 vs Segment

-Approach the negotiation with a suggested offer between £174,000 and £209,000, as the boat is already reduced by 13.3%.
-Given the current buyer's market conditions and the potential for further price drops as the season progresses, you have leverage to negotiate effectively.
+Approach the negotiation with a suggested offer between £173,500 and £218,500, as the current price is already reduced by 13.3%.
+Given the buyer-favorable market conditions and potential for further price drops, you have leverage to negotiate effectively.

 Seasonal Context